 Rami is given five new medications based on the drug-resistance pattern of his source patient, consisting of Lfx-Lzd-Dlm-Cs-Ethio.
 Because Rami has TB meningitis, linezolid is an important drug in his regimen.
 Ethionamide is preferred over clofazimine since it has better central nervous system penetration.
+Bedaquiline is also not given as it may not penetrate into the central nervous system.
 He is also started on prednisone as corticosteroids are indicated in cases of TB meningitis.